On-Demand CE Training

 • Summarize the difference between cultural competency and cultural humility

-• State the three main principles of cultural humility
+• Restate the three main principles of cultural humility

 • Identify the ethical codes that apply to cultural humility in the practice environment